 But that just makes them feel useless.

-And like the mistake of treating them like children, limiting what they can do violates their top 10 emotional needs.
+And like the mistake of treating seniors like children, limiting what they can do violates their top 10 emotional needs.

 The more they can still do, the more they will still be able to do.
 Even if it’s slower.
 Let them use their muscles.
 All of them: heart, lungs, legs, arms, and brain.

-- Encourage Dad to exercise, even if he needs to do it from a chair.
+- Encourage Dad to exercise, even if he’s living in assisted living, even if he needs to do it from a chair.

 - Help him find or renew hobbies.
 (I just met an octogenarian who recently started singing in a choir—something he hadn’t done since he was in elementary school.)